 And because magnesium deficiency is such a life-threatening problem, you may want to ensure adequate body levels with a supplement.
 Magnesium citrate and magnesium chloride are the forms that are best absorbed (as opposed to magnesium oxide).
-If you have difficulty swallowing, consider a liquid supplement.

 The RDA is 420 mg for adult males and 320 mg for adult females, however, there is solid evidence that these numbers are lower than optimal.

 Unfortunately, Life-Threatening Deficiencies Don’t End with Magnesium

 There are dozens of vitamin, mineral, enzyme and hormone deficiencies that can put your health and your quality of life at serious risk.
 Not to mention environmental toxins and malfunctions in your organs and immune system.

 The good news is that you can test for all of these things.
 Most of the tests are quite inexpensive.
 They are very easy to perform.
 And in many cases, your insurance will even pay for it.

 Unfortunately, most doctors simply don’t test for these critical factors.

 That is why I have produced a very special bonus report called 20 Lifesaving Tests Your Doctor Hasn’t Performed (and Should!).

 An ounce of prevention is worth a pound of cure.
 That is why the information in this report could literally save your life – or that of a loved one.